 Have you ever seen parents who only want their children to feel happy?
 This is a terrible parenting flaw, and raises kids who are least emotionally resilient.
 Our children should be allowed to experience a myriad of emotions from as young an age as possible.
 We ought not to rush them through the negative ones to bring them prematurely to positive emotions.
 One example is a common scenario: A child carelessly walked into a table and hurt himself.
 He started wailing loudly.
 The grandparent immediately hugged the child and started beating the table, saying “Naughty table!
 Ok, stop crying.” to stop the child from crying.
 The child became amused by that act and stopped crying.
 This act is wrong in many ways.
 For one, it does not teach the child to reflect on his own mistakes.
 The table is at fault, not him.
 In the aspect of emotions, the child learns from a young age that he should not cry.
 He learns that he is expected to laugh more than he cries.
 This is a wrong thinking.
 A child must be allowed to cry if he needs to, and not be stopped prematurely.

-Once a child believes that happiness is the only accepted emotion because his parents only want him to be happy, he starts to negate the rest of his emotions.
+Once a child believes that happiness is the only acceptable emotion because his parents only want him to be happy, he starts to negate the rest of his emotions.
 All these emotions become suppressed.
 The only emotion he will express is happiness.
-He ends up looking to everyone like a very happy child but he knows he is not.
+He ends up looking at everyone like a very happy child but he knows he is not.
 He is a very oppressed child in fact, with raging emotions beneath.
-When life’s stress factors kicks into his life, he won’t be able to handle them appropriately.
+When life’s stress factors kick into his life, he won’t be able to handle them appropriately.

 A child’s growing up journey should be a colorful one.
 No parent should try to shield his child too much from emotions like sadness, jealousy, or frustration.
 A child who is able to handle his emotions at a young age will be more resilient to more complicated feelings when he grows older.

-In this day and age, we hear of far too many suicides cases committed by young people.
-Students commonly commit suicide after exams results release.
-Those who didn’t attempt suicide usually find other unhealthy ways to manage their stress, like addiction to alcohol, drugs, gaming, pornography or self-cutting.
+In this day and age, we hear of far too many suicide cases committed by young people.
+Students commonly commit suicide after exams results in release.
+Those who didn’t attempt suicide usually find other unhealthy ways to manage their stress, like addiction to alcohol, drugs, gaming, pornography, or self-cutting.